AI as a General Purpose Technology: Transforming Business in the 21st Century

 Conclusion

 As we’ve explored throughout this analysis, AI represents more than just another technology investment—it stands as a general purpose technology that will fundamentally reshape how organizations create and capture value.
 The parallels with electricity’s historical impact provide both inspiration and caution for today’s decision-makers.
+To begin accelerating your AI adoption and value realization schedule a call with our experts today.

 Sources: